astroshippers/laravel-minified-blade/README.md

+# laravel-minified-blade

-# package provides `.min.blade.php` file extension
+This package provides `.min.blade.php` file extension.

 Just add the `.min` to your `.blade.php`, and the template will get minified! (even before rendering)